 Columns: No Margins, No Limits, No Kidding!

-Mary Wild slept in air-conditioned comfort as temperatures in her closed van soared to over 120 degrees, causing the excruciating death of 7 helpless show dogs crated inside.
+Mary Wild slept in air-conditioned comfort as temperatures in her closed van soared to over 120 degrees, causing the excruciating death of 7 helpless show dogs.

 Mary Wild stopped to party after the show, leaving her van parked so it was exposed to the morning sun.
 The 24 year old Missouri dog handler faces up to 8 years in prison.
 Facts of the case, charges, AKC's statement, interview with the Jefferson County Prosecutor, conviction and sentencing updates are compiled in one of the most talked-about handler cruelty cases in recent years.

-Skip to Mary Wild Sentenced Today (below) or continue to get the background before you mull over the sentence handed down.
+Skip to Mary Wild Sentenced Today (below) or continue to get the background before you mull over these details and the sentence handed down.

 The Jefferson County Prosecuting Attorney's office employs 15 Assistant Prosecutors and has a support staff of 30.
 The Prosecuting Attorney is Forrest K. Wegge.
 Mr. Wegge handles only those crimes that violate State law, not local ordinances.
 His office has exclusive jurisdiction over all felony crimes committed in Jefferson County.

-Mr. Wegge was professional and thorough, as might be expected but he clearly understands the concerns dog people have over this case.
+Mr. Wegge clearly understands the concerns dog people have over this case.
 He said his office has been “deluged with email, many of them with questions that can not yet be answered.”